Artifacts at the End of a Decade (portfolio)

-Artifacts at the End of a Decade (1981) is a boxed multiple containing works from 44 artists who were active in New York City in the 1970s.
+Artifacts at the End of a Decade (1981) is a boxed multiple portfolio containing works from 44 artists who were active in New York City in the 1970s.
 Assembled by Steven Watson and Carol Huebner Venezia, Artifacts is a collection of pieces designed uniquely for this project.
 The portfolio is 15 × 18 × 6 in and weighs 17 lb.
 Its "pages" are made from everything from glass, copper, clay, rope, felt, and film to lycra, neoprene, polyester, mylar, vinyl, stucco, and glitter.
 Artifacts was described by Jessica Scott of UMass Amherst as a "multidisciplinary American survey of the 1970's in the form of an artists' archive."
 Artifacts is a limited edition of 100.

 Most recently, Artifacts was exhibited at the Museum of Contemporary Art at the University of Massachusetts Amherst in 2021, and at the Centre Pompidou in 2022 accompanied by a talk by Watson.

-Conception and Production
+Conception and production

 In 1979, Watson and Huebner Venezia sent 200 letters to active visual artists, writers, and musicians, inviting them to take part in a collaborative project.
 Those who responded created a page for the "book" that became Artifacts.
 The portfolio was assembled without any outside funding or intervention and was finished in 1981.
 In an interview for Widewalls Magazine, Watson expressed that he was "amazed" that he, Huebner Venezia, and the participating artists "could produce such a huge collaborative project organized without grants or gallery sponsorship or professionals in the art world."
 He continued that the project depended strictly on "engagement from artists who were drawn to the idea, rather than any commercial benefits."